-In Western's Industrial Design program 97% of its graduates working in industrial design or related design fields.
+In Western's Industrial Design program 97% of its graduates are working in industrial design or related design fields.
 Our alumni are professional designers at Nike, HP, Mountain Hardwear, Specialized Bicycles, Sonosite, Microsoft XBox, Ziba, Burton, Dakine, Intel, Boeing, Pensar, GE, Transition, Intermec, 3M, Proteus, Gillette, Expedia, Valve, Tactile, MSR, TEAGUE, Cascade Designs, Hasbro/Wizards of the Coast, Astro, and many more.

 The ID faculty have professional design experience and bring that perspective to the classroom.
 Prof. King was CEO of TEAGUE, the largest design firm in the Pacific Northwest.
 Professor Morris was Principal of Tool, Inc. a consulting firm in the Boston area.
 Professor Oslapas was a designer at Haworth Office Furniture in Michigan.
 Instructor Gavin Stewart is an industrial designer at Kona Bicycles.
 Instructor Adriel Rollins is designer of international yachts and commercial ships.

 The Industrial Design program is accredited through the National Association of Schools of Art and Design (NASAD).
 To learn more about NASAD and their accreditation, visit www.nasad.arts-accredit.org.